 Absences not defined above or not having an accompanying note from the parent or legal guardian, presented in the timeline required by this policy, shall be considered as unexcused absences.
-Students with more than 6 unexcused absences in a course in a semester may not receive credit for that course.
+Students with eight (8) unexcused absences in a course in a semester may not receive credit for that course.
 At the discretion of the principal after consultation with persons having knowledge of the circumstances of the unexcused absences, the student may be denied promotion or graduation.
 Excessive absences shall not be a reason for expulsion or dismissal of a student.

-When a student has 3 unexcused absences, his/her parents, guardians, or persons in loco parentis shall be notified.
+When a student has four (4) unexcused absences, his/her parents, guardians, or person in loco parentis shall be notified.
 Notification shall be by telephone by the end of the school day in which such absence occurred or by regular mail with a return address sent no later than the following school day.

-Whenever a student exceeds 6 unexcused absences in a semester, the District shall notify the prosecuting authority and the parent, guardian, or persons in loco parentis shall be subject to a civil penalty as prescribed by law.
+Whenever a student exceeds eight (8) unexcused absences in a semester, the District shall notify the prosecuting authority and the parent, guardian, or persons in loco parentis shall be subject to a civil penalty as prescribed by law.

-At any time prior to when a student exceeds the number of unexcused absences permitted by this policy, the student, or his/her parent, guardian, or person in loco parentis may petition the school or district's administration for special arrangements to address the student's unexcused absences.
+It is the Arkansas General Assembly's intention that students having excessive absences be given assistance in obtaining credit for their courses.
+Therefore, at any time prior to when a student exceeds the number of unexcused absences permitted by this policy, the student, or his/her parent, guardian, or person in loco parentis may petition the school or district's administration for special arrangements to address the student's unexcused absences.
 If formal arrangements are granted, they shall be formalized into a written agreement which will include the conditions of the agreement and the consequences for failing to fulfill the agreement's requirements.
 The agreement shall be signed by the student, the student's parent, guardian, or person in loco parentis, and the school or district administrator or designee.